doviec/Deep-Learning---Reviews-Prediction/README.md

  Here is an image which provides us an understanding of the word distribution from all 20,492 review:
  <img src=https://github.com/doviec/Deep-Learning---Reviews-Prediction/blob/master/images/image%20of%20words.jpg width="350"/>

-Two methods were used here, the first one is a simple **SoftMax regression**
+Three methods were used here, the first one is a simple **SoftMax regression**.
-The second one is a **Neural Network with two hidden layers** for best results.
+The second one is a **Neural Network with two hidden layers** for better results.
+The third method was **RNN model with GRU architecture** that acheived the best results so far.

+[Link to the project's article](https://github.com/doviec/Deep-Learning---Reviews-Prediction/blob/master/utils/article.pdf )

 Hope you enjoy our code!
 For any notes please inform us in the issues!